nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

    .. figure:: images/6.png

-   Are any VMs listed?
+   Are there any VMs listed?
 If so, what VMs are they?
 If not, why not?

 #.
 At the upper-middle-right of the **VM Dashboard** page, click to select the **Include Controller VMs** check box and answer the following questions: